 The SRAM operates continuously in a burst-of-two mode.
 Read cycles are started by registering R/W# in active high state at the rising edge of the K clock.
-A second set of clocks, C and C#, are used to control the timing to the outputs.
+K and K#, are also used to control the timing to the outputs.
+The data corresponding to the first address is clocked two and half cycles later by the rising edge of the K# clock.
+The data corresponding to the second burst is clocked three cycles later by the following rising edge of the K clock.
 A set of free-running echo clocks, CQ and CQ#, are produced internally with timings identical to the data-outs.
 The echo clocks can be used as data capture clocks by the receiver device.